 Remember, you weren’t laid off from work for something you did.
-It may feel like you were singled out or that you did something wrong, however, layoffs occur for a variety of reasons.
+It may feel like you were singled out or did something wrong; however, layoffs occur for various reasons.

 Rise up from the layoff and know that this is a temporary situation and that you will find employment again soon.

 10. Don’t Burn Bridges When You’re Laid Off

 It’s tempting to throw a fit and burn bridges.
 You might want to go on social media and bash your company or people you once worked with, including the person who laid you off.

 This will never help you, even if you think it’ll help you feel good.
 First, it’s extremely unprofessional.
 Second, potential hiring managers might see a social media rant and avoid talking to you.
 And third, it’s not going to change anything even if you think it will make you feel good.

 Keep your emotions in check and don’t burn bridges.
 You’ll thank yourself later.

 Being laid off feels cruddy, but it is not the end of the world.
 You will recover from this, and you will find gainful employment again.
 Just keep plugging at it.
 Take a little bit to collect yourself and then work out a plan to touch up your resume and begin applying for jobs again.